USB Types confuse all of us. Type-A, Type-B, Type-C, Mini USBs and more, all of these are USB types, so what’s the difference?

 You see these almost everywhere, they are the ones that are flat and rectangular.
 It is difficult to not come across one of these.
 Computers, laptops and most modern TVs have a Type-A port.
 It is used to charge plenty of devices as well as being used with Hubs and more.

 (Sorry I couldn’t find a picture of this on the free image sites.)
 Just… square as simple as I could put it.
 This type gets used mostly with printers.
-Actually quite outdated because newer devices are using smaller connections.
+Actually, quite outdated because newer devices are using smaller connections.

-Is the latest technology when compared to other types.
+It’s the latest technology when compared to other types.
 Faster in terms of transfer rates which allows for a much faster copy and also delivers more power when charging devices such as phones.

 Newer devices come standard with USB Type-C like the new Samsung, Pixel phones and quite a bunch of the new phones actually.